Healthy Living

 Depression: Conversation Starters

 Depression can be hard to talk about.
-But if a friend or loved one is depressed, having a conversation about getting help can make a big difference.
+But if a friend or loved one shows signs of having depression, having a conversation about getting help can make a big difference.
 Use these tips to start talking.

 Show you care.